travis-ci/docs-travis-ci-com/user/languages/python.md

 which is very similar to what [Heroku build pack for Python](https://github.com/heroku/heroku-buildpack-python/) uses.

-We highly recommend using `--use-mirrors` if you override dependency installation command to reduce the load on PyPI and possibility of installation failures.

 ### Pre-installed packages

 Travis pre-installs a few packages in each virtualenv by default to